 - Metromedia, Inc. v.
 City of San Diego (1981), involving billboards.

-Court: Law is an acceptable "time, place or manner" restriction
+Court said law was an acceptable "time, place, or manner" restriction

 Stevens considered the law an appropriate restriction as to “the time, place, or manner of expression.”
 The law left candidates with alternate means of communication.

 Moreover, Stevens noted that the law was more narrowly tailored than attempts to control litter by banning the distribution of pamphlets.